ShanmugaPriyaan/Catalog/improvements_to_make.md

 - [ ] Add animations when scrolling down the page.

-- [ ]modify the AI gen pic for tres, Cake, Tiramisu to PS real pictures
+- [ ] modify the AI gen pic for tres, Cake, Tiramisu to PS real pictures
-- [ ]Change Mango tres plate to box(same as others)
+- [ ] Change Mango tres plate to box(same as others)
 - [ ] Add catering orders
 - [ ] Add restaurant supply with pictures
+- [ ] reomve coconut shave from Dubai kataifi chocolate picture
+- [ ] Change the sign board behind the dubai chocolate brownie from matcha

 ## Check if it is capable

-- [ ]Make interactive websites()
+- [ ] Make interactive websites()
-- [ ]Add whatsapp and Instagram link to order
+- [ ] Add whatsapp and Instagram link to order
-- [ ]Add payment gateway
+- [ ] Add payment gateway